intmus/inttheory/_10-intro-part-writing/b1-part-writing-errors.md

 ## Part-writing

-The term *part-writing* can imply many things depending on its context, but for our purposes, this will be our first attempt to combine the fundamentals of melody (counterpoint) and harmony (voice-leading derived from circle-of-fifths progressions) into functional music using diatonic tonality.
+This will be our first attempt to combine the fundamentals of melody (counterpoint) and harmony (voice-leading derived from circle-of-fifths progressions) into functional music using diatonic tonality.

 By applying the various rules and techniques that we have studied thus far, we will be able to:
 - Propose a functional harmonization for a melody